tomedunn/ddb_library/README.md

 These steps can take a minute or two for libraries with a large number of books stored in them.

-Finally, the constructed library can be stored as a `.json` file in the library's directory.
-The default name of the file is `library.json`.
+## Saving a Library
+A library can be saved locally using the following command.

 ```python
 lib.save_json()
 ```

+This stores the library as a `.json` file in the library's root directory.
+The default name of the file is `library.json`, but a different name can be specified if desired.

+## Loading an Existing Library

-This allows the library to be loaded more quickly in the future as follows.
+A library that's been saved as a `.json` file can be loaded as follows.

 ```python
 lib = dbl.Library().from_json_file('./example/library.json')
 ```

+For large libraries, this is considerably faster than building the library from scratch each time.

-## Updating an existing library
+## Updating an Existing Library
 If the html files in an existing library are updated, or if new books are added, the library can be updated as follows.

 ```python